bitcoincoretech/lnbits-link/README.md

 # lnbits-link

-Lightweight browser plugin for LNbits that allows the user to connect to an existing **LNbits** server and make payments in the browser.
+Lightweight browser extensions for LNbits that allows the user to connect to an existing **LNbits** server and make payments in the browser.

 This extension does **not** require for the user to configure a Lightning Network node or to manage channels.
 Motivation: